-Last week we brought you Phlearn Interviews The Phamily, Edition II, Featuring photographer and Phamily Member Anthony Passant/AP Photographie.
-This week we are bringing you Phlearn Interviews the Phamily, Edition III, Featuring photographer and Phamily Member Mandy Rosen.
+Phlearn Interviews The Phamily, Edition II, Featuring photographer and Phamily Members Anthony Passant/AP Photographie.

 “Phlearn Interviews The Phamily” is the beginning of a new series, where we feature talented and creative photographers on Phlearn.
 We showcase their talents through creating dialogue within an interview, and by of course profiling some of our favourite works by the artist(s).
 If anyone is wondering who or what exactly the “Phamily” is, it’s simply a word created to symbolize the community that we have here at Phlearn.
 If you watch our videos, read our posts, follow our tutorials and/or look at weekend inspiration, you bet you’re a Phamily member here at Phlearn. 😉

-This interview is Edition III in the “Phlearn Interviews the Phamily” series.
+This interview is Edition II in the “Phlearn Interviews the Phamily” series.
 We will run these types of interviews once every 2-4 months, and the interviews are meant to showcase and profile the amazing talent of photographers, who began learning about photography through the means of our tutorials here at Phlearn.com.
 Each edition will profile 1-2 photographers.
-This edition was spread out over two weeks to make the content easier to read.
 Enjoy!

 You’ve learnt a lot about photography through phlearn.com.
 Other than this do you have any type of formal training in photography?